 First, Watson expressly teaches a general method to make fusion proteins using various receptors.
 Ex.
-1002 ¶140; Ex.
+1002 ¶141; Ex.
 1003, 2228.
 Watson points out that the method was successful even though, unlike the CD4 receptor, the pln HR is not a member of the immunoglobulin gene superfamily.
 Ex.
 1003, 2228; Ex.
-1002 ¶144.
-Watson explains that "the fact that a nonimmunoglobulin superfamily
+1002 ¶153.
+Watson explains that "the fact that a nonimmunoglobulin superfamily member was successfully produced and employed here suggests that this procedure may be of general applicability."
+Ex.
+1003, 2228.
+Watson thus teaches the POSA that various receptors, including TNFR, would likely fold compatibly with the hinge-CH2-CH3 region of an IgG heavy chain to produce a functional fusion protein.
+Ex.
+1002 ¶¶83, 153.

 Second, Watson teaches use of the IgG fusion protein as an antiinflammatory.
 Ex.
 1003, 2228 (stating the pln HR:IgG1 hinge fusion protein "may find utility as an antinflammatory [sic] reagent by virtue of its ability to block the binding of leukocytes to endothelium.").
-Watson's proposed use of a receptor:IgG fusion protein to block certain inflammatory pathways is very similar to the use that Smith and others identified for the rapeutics based on TNFR.
+Watson's proposed use of a receptor:IgG fusion protein to block certain inflammatory pathways is very similar to the use that Smith and others identified for therapeutics based on TNFR.
 Ex.
-1002 ¶¶132-134.
+1002 ¶¶146-148.
 Smith teaches that "purified TNF receptor compositions may be used directly in therapy to bind or scavenge TNF, thereby providing a means for regulating the immune activities of this cytokine."
 Ex.
 1004, 3:3-6; see also id. at 16:63-66 (disclosing "methods for suppressing TNF-dependent inflammatory responses in humans" by administering soluble TNFR).
 Indeed, the Patent Owner has admitted that the known "proposed benefit of soluble forms of TNFR was for administration clinically to inhibit TNF, a known pro-inflammatory cytokine."
 Ex.
-1006, 42 (citing Ex.
+1006, 42 (citing Exhs.
 1007, 1019, 1022).
-The POSA was motivated to make a TNFR fusion protein using Watson's method, for the purpose of preparing an anti-inflammatory agent that could suppress TNF-dependent inflammation.
+The POSA was motivated to make a TNFR fusion protein using Watson's method, for the purpose of preparing an antiinflammatory agent that could suppress TNF-dependent inflammation.

-Third, POSAs understood that receptor: IgG fusion proteins were likely to display increased affinity for their target compared to the soluble receptor alone.
+Third, POSAs understood that receptor:IgG fusion proteins were likely to display increased affinity for their target compared to the soluble receptor alone.

 Ex.
-1002 ¶¶136-137, 167-173.
-Watson explains that one reason for making a receptor: IgG fusion protein was that the molecule dimerizes (and therefore displays two copies of the receptor), which "might be expected to add to the avidity of the interaction between the receptor and its ligand."
+1002 ¶¶149-150, 178-186.
+Watson explains that one reason for making a receptor:IgG fusion protein was that the molecule dimerizes (and therefore displays two copies of the receptor), which "might be expected to add to the avidity of the interaction between the receptor and its ligand."
 Ex.
 1003, 2224; Ex.
-1002 ¶136.
+1002 ¶149.
 Smith expressly suggests making TNFR:IgG fusion proteins for the same reason.
 Ex.
-1002 ¶137.
+1002 ¶150.
 Smith states that IgG fusion proteins "having TNF-R displayed bivalently," may "result in enhanced binding affinity for TNF ligand."
 Ex.
 1004, 10:61-66.
 As Dr. Burton explains, increased binding affinity would have been particularly expected for TNF, because it was known that multiple TNF receptors bind a single TNF molecule.
 Ex.
-1002 ¶¶167-173; Ex.
-1036; Ex.
-1037; Ex.
-1007.
+1002 ¶184-185 (citing Exhs.
+1036, 1037, 1007).